aserbremen/Multi-Robot-Graph-SLAM/README.md

 ## Usage

-**Real world info!!!** If you use `mrg_slam` on real robots, I strongly recommend using the ROS2 Jazzy version and [rmw_zenoh](https://github.com/ros2/rmw_zenoh) as the middleware.
+:information_source: If you use `mrg_slam` on real robots, I strongly recommend using the ROS2 Jazzy version and [rmw_zenoh](https://github.com/ros2/rmw_zenoh) as the middleware.
 I have performed tests with two rovers using ROS2 Humble + DDS or ROS2 Jazzy + DDS, and communication between the `mrg_slam` nodes repeatedly failed.
 The `rmw_zenoh` middleware under ROS2 Jazzy has shown to be reliable in this context.

 For more detailed information on the SLAM components check out the README.md of the [mrg_slam](https://github.com/aserbremen/mrg_slam) package.